Generalized parallel paths method for computing the first Hochschild cohomology group with applications to Brauer graph algebras: Acknowledgments

 \section{Acknowledgments}

 We are very grateful to Lleonard Rubio y Degrassi for sending us the valuable comments and inspiring suggestions on the first version of this paper on arXiv when we communicated with him by emails.
 In particular, Section 5.3 is totally based on his comments.
 We would also like to thank Andrea Solotar for helpful comments on our paper.
+Finally, we would like to thank the referee for careful reading and many helpful suggestions to improve our presentations.